chinedufn/blender-actions-to-json/README.md

 ## To Install

+We currently support Blender version 2.80 and up

 ```sh
 npm install -g blender-actions-to-json
 # This will save the actions2json command to your Blender User Preferences